Sleep problems can include trouble falling asleep, staying asleep or receiving adequate sleep.

 Sleeping should be natural, easy and effortless.
 And yet for you, it isn’t.
 Why?
 The more you try to think about sleeping, the more you try to force it, the worse the problem seems to get because for some reason your subconscious doesn’t want you to sleep.

 To overcome this sometimes avoiding certain “triggers” to prevent the sleep problem occurring (e.g., no caffeine or alcohol) may work or using direct hypnosis suggestion to override the response, or pattern interupt techniques.

 If it is more persistent then there may be an underlying cause that needs to be addressed with psychotherapy (CBT).
 If there is no longer any cause, there can be no effect.

-Hypnotherapy and CBT for insomnia
+Hypnosis and CBT for sleep problems

 "Having struggled with chronic sleep problems for many years, as a result of unsociable and erratic work patterns, I consulted Nicola on the advice of a colleague, who had had similar issues.
 By following the methods she gave me, which were clearly and very precisely set out, the problem completely alleviated itself within days.
 I was soon to realise that the other issues I had were probably sleep-deficit related and so, because of her treatment, could cease to be the major ones I perceived them being.
 I'm also convinced that the rest that I'm getting is somewhat due to the comfort of knowing that I have a empathetic professional to consult when necessary."
 Adrian S